datalad-handbook/book/docs/basics/101-1-create.rst

 we will see how this gets handy.)
 Note the command structure of ``datalad create`` (optional bits are enclosed in ``[ ]``):

-``datalad create [--description "..."]
-PATH``
+``datalad create [--description "..."] [-c <config options>] PATH``

 .. runrecord:: _examples/DL-101_1
    :language: console
    :workdir: dl-101

-   $ datalad create --description "course on DataLad-101 on my private Laptop" DataLad-101
+   $ datalad create --description "course on DataLad-101 on my private Laptop" -c text2git DataLad-101

 This will create a dataset called ``DataLad-101`` in the directory you are currently in.
+Ignore the configuration ``-c text2git``.
+There will be other parts of this book to explain this in detail.

 Once created, a DataLad dataset looks like any other directory on your filesystem.
 Currently, it seems empty.